matthiasmulzet/matthiasmulzet/README.md

-# 💫 About Me:
+# Hi, I'm Matthias 👋
+I'm a Frontend Developer from Austria. <br> <br>
- I’m currently learning JavaScript, TypeScript and Angular<br>💬
+ 🔥I’m currently learning JavaScript, TypeScript and Angular<br>
+ 💬 You can speak to me in english and german

 ## 🌐 Socials: